 Part 4 of our Tanzania Itinerary: A few days relaxing on Zanzibar Island

 I have to admit I didn’t do as much as I wished in Zanzibar.
 After going down Kilimanjaro, my joints were tired and painful, so I used Zanzibar as an opportunity to rest on a beautiful beach while talking to locals and eating delicious barbecues on the beach.
 It’s one of the best places to relax, check out the best beaches in Zanzibar here to get an idea of the beauty of the island.

 I still got to do activities that didn’t require too much effort: two scuba dives and a great trip on a traditional sailing boat – which was amazing.
 Although they sounded interesting, I had to skip the iconic capital Stone Town and the spice tour.

 Before you go to Tanzania

-Talk to you GP about your trip so you get the necessary vaccines and learn more about Malaria prevention.
+Talk to your doctor about your trip, so you get the necessary vaccines and learn more about Malaria prevention.